danwild/aurora-australis-forecaster/README.md

 ------------------------------------------------------------------------------------------------

 <p><strong>Note:</strong> this project is a work in progress.<br/>
-A development/prototype version is viewable here: http://aurora.nawth.io/ however it may stop working at anytime, or display wildly inaccurate data without any notice.
+A development/proof of concept version is viewable here: http://aurora.nawth.io/ however it may stop working at anytime, or display wildly inaccurate data without any notice.
 Use with caution until advised otherwise.
 </p>